 Telangiectasia on the skin or in the lining of the nose can sometimes be improved with vascular laser or intense pulsed light (IPL) treatment:

 For the nose, a referral to an ear, nose and throat (ENT) specialist is needed, and these treatments are usually available on the NHS.

 Laser and IPL machines produce narrow beams of light aimed at the visible blood vessels in the skin.
 The heat from the lasers damages the dilated veins and causes them to shrink so they are no longer visible, with minimal scarring or damage to the surrounding area.

 Laser treatment can cause pain, but most people do not need an anaesthetic.

 Treating AVMs inside the body

 AVMs in the body may require specialist treatment.
 Your HHT specialist will explain any procedures to you in more detail.

 For example, AVMs in the lung are usually treated, even if they are not causing any apparent problems.
 They are treated by embolisation, a procedure that blocks the blood supply to the AVM.
 A tiny plug is inserted inside the artery supplying the abnormal blood vessel.

 Embolisation has virtually replaced open surgery, and is normally carried out under sedation (which will help relax you during the procedure).

 For brain AVMs, embolisation, surgery and stereotactic radiotherapy (precisely delivering radiation to the blood vessel) are possible treatment options.
 Liver AVMs may require different types of specialist treatments.

 However, these treatments aren't always appropriate.
 Your specialist will explain why many AVMs, such as those in the liver and in the brain, may be better left alone, as the risks of invasive treatments may outweigh the potential benefits.

 Information about you

-If you have HHT, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have HHT, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).